brendanmyrden/AirDrop-Delivery-App/README.md

 # AirDrop-Delivery-App

-## This is an AirDrop Delivery App designed to bring AirDrop's crypto through their required task into to my MetaMask wallet without me having to manually performt the task.
+## This is an AirDrop Delivery App designed to bring AirDrop's crypto through their required task into to my MetaMask wallet without me having to manually perform the task.

 ## This github repo shows the adapted code from learning how to build this program, https://github.com/brendanmyrden/AirDrop-Delivery-App